 Many dancers underestimate the importance of shoulder alignment.
 Some women drift too far to the man’s right, wrapping their left arm around his back instead of positioning themselves squarely in front of him with their arm resting gently over his right shoulder.
 This misalignment weakens the connection, overburdens his right arm, and restricts its range of motion and flexibility necessary for leading.
 Others connect with only one side of their torso, leaving the other side open and forming a V-shape with their partner.
 Beginners who feel uncomfortable with close contact often lean back to create distance.
 Many rotate their entire body instead of dissociating at the hips, breaking shoulder parallelism.
 Some tilt their shoulders vertically in relation to their partner’s, or even stand next to him instead of maintaining chest-to-chest, square contact.
 These physical distortions are often exacerbated by men who lead overly complex figures, compelling women to abandon alignment in order to execute difficult steps.
 All of these habits undermine the intimacy and sensitivity that define milonguero tango—disrupting the embrace, clouding communication, and weakening the dance’s compact, cohesive aesthetic.

 The milonguero style of tango is not about dazzling footwork or showy choreography; it is about channeling the music and emotions through intimate, grounded, physical interaction.
 Maintaining shoulder parallelism and chest contact is central to this experience.
 It enables both partners to remain attuned to each other and to the music, allowing the dance to flow from feeling rather than effort.
-To access this level of connection and expression, dancers—especially beginners—must overcome cultural inhibitions and the impulse to perform.
+To access this level of oneness, dancers—especially beginners—must overcome cultural inhibitions and the impulse to perform.
 Only then can they truly embrace the soulful, comforting nature of the dance.

 From a technical standpoint, body awareness and physical flexibility are key to preserving shoulder alignment.
 The close embrace relies heavily on dissociation: the ability to rotate the lower body independently while keeping the upper body stable and connected (see Dissociation and the Gear Effect).
 Mastering this technique is essential—not only for maintaining alignment, but also for sustaining connection, enabling communication, and unlocking greater creative freedom of the legs.